The Renting Homes Act is the biggest change to housing law in Wales for decades.

 For contract-holders this will mean:

 - receiving a written contract setting out your rights and responsibilities

 - an increase in the ‘no fault’ notice period from two to six months

 - improved succession rights, who has a right to continue to live in a dwelling, for example after the current tenant dies

 - more flexible arrangements for joint contract-holders, making it easier to add or remove others to an occupation contract

-If you would like to know more about how the new law will affect you, please visit Welsh Government for more information and to view a useful video.
-You don’t need to do anything right now, we will contact you soon.
+If you would like to know more about how the new legislation will affect you, please visit Welsh Government for more information.
+You can also call Cadwyn on 02920 498 898 or email: email@example.com and we will be able to answer your questions.